South Africa to clear Covid lockdown criminal records

 The Judicial Matters Amendment Bill gained broad political support when it was debated in parliament.

-It's unclear how many of those who were arrested were ultimately convicted.

-However, not all MPs voted for the bill to be passed into law.

-The left-wing Economic Freedom Fighters (EFF) welcomed part of the bill but said it couldn't support the bill as a whole.
+However, the left-wing Economic Freedom Fighters (EFF) welcomed part of the bill but said it couldn't support it as a whole.

 "The prosecutions and persecutions that came about as a result of the regulations flowing from the Disaster Management Act during the pandemic demonstrated the depth into which our judiciary system could be used to severely limit the rights of individuals," said EFF MP Veronica Mente.

-"May the law never again be used in pursuit of sinister motives such as what happened during the Covid-19 pandemic."
+"May the law never again be used in pursuit of sinister motives such as what happened during Covid," she said.

+South Africa's Covid restrictions were only fully lifted in April 2022, after evidence showed that many people had lost their jobs and businesses suffered significant losses during the pandemic.